 The HM claim is part of the Macassa mine complex located in Kirkland Lake, Ontario.
 The Kirkland Lake mining camp has been a prolific gold producer since mining began there in 1915.
 Gold mineralization at Macassa is found along breaks or faults, in veins as quartz filled fractures, as sulphide rich pyrite zones and as breccias.

 The HM claim is an area that hosts the easterly extension of the South Mine Complex (SMC) and is located southeast of the #2 shaft at the Macassa mine.
 The exploration results from the SMC and HM Claim have identified a significant new find as some of the veins have larger widths and higher grades than the Macassa main zones.
-Kirkland Lake Gold is developing a new 4,000 tpd shaft that will support higher levels of production and enable more effective underground exploration east of the SMC.
-A mid-shaft loading station at approximately 1,650 metres in depth is expected to be completed by 2022.
+Development is underway for a new 4,000 tpd shaft that will support higher levels of production and enable more effective underground exploration east of the SMC.
+Work on the shaft infrastructure continued to advance in 2022, with final commissioning scheduled for the first quarter of 2023.